JJUN1012/2023-OSS-term-Project/README.md

 ![Purpose options](images/api_tutorial_2.png)
 </details>

-After obtaining the API key, create an "apiKey.txt" file in the `datafiles` folder and paste the API key into the text file.
+## Project Overview

-## Project Details
+Our goal is to provide a user-friendly program that enhances the convenience of accessing real-time highway traffic information.
+Utilizing the Korea Expressway Corporation's free API, we employ OpenCV to analyze images from CCTV cameras along highways.
+The program responds with user-friendly messages such as "Highway congestion detected" or "Traffic is smooth, proceed at a moderate speed."

-Our project aims to enhance the convenience of accessing real-time highway traffic information provided by the Korea Expressway Corporation.
-By obtaining free data on highway conditions through an approved API key, we use OpenCV to analyze images from CCTV cameras placed along the highways.
-The program then provides user-friendly responses such as "Currently experiencing highway congestion" or "Traffic is smooth, proceed at a moderate speed."
+## Contributing

-Feel free to contribute to the project or use the code for your own applications!
+Feel free to contribute to the project or use the code for your applications!
+Happy coding!